Practicum: Duration and Models for Infant and Toddler Interns

 Supervised and Self-directed Interns

 Practicum visits are intended to provide support and feedback to the student.
 They are most effective if you follow instructions given in class for advance preparation.
 Students should view these visits as opportunities to ask questions and discuss concerns with an experienced Montessori professional.
-In our experience, most students feel somewhat apprehensive about the visits before the practicum begins, but during the actual practicum, they are glad to get the help and support of program supervisors!
-You may also get shorter contacts from the program, in the form of brief, “drop-in” visits, and telephone calls.
+In our experience, most students feel somewhat apprehensive about the visits before the practicum begins, but during the actual practicum, they are glad to get the help and support of MEIPN supervisors!
+You may also get shorter contacts from the program, in the form of brief, “drop-in” visits, emails, or telephone calls.